shenmishajing/aux_cervix_detection/README.md

 - install required packages with `pip install -r requirements.txt`
 - install this project with `pip install -e .`

+For the versions of packages, you can check `freeze.yml`.

 ## Usage

 This project base on the CLI of pytorch-lightning, you can get more information